olliw42/mLRS-docu/docs/MSPX.md

 INAV 8.0 and later will also support a baudrate of 230400 but no change in performance or stability was noticed.
 Additionally with INAV 8.0 the performance of the serial link to a ground control station will be increased, due to some optimizations in INAV.

-To use a mLRS Receiver with INAV in MspX mode, the following settings have to be applied:
+To use a mLRS receiver with INAV in MspX mode, the following settings have to be applied in INAV:
 - Enable MSP for the Serial Port the mLRS receiver is connected to (UART 2 is recommended on most STM32 flight controllers; do not enable "Serial RX").
 - Set the baudrate to 115200 or higher.